GluuFederation/docs-casa-prod/docs/source/plugins/cert-authn.md

 |use_crl_validator|Certificate revocation list validator (CRL)|Uses [CRL](https://en.wikipedia.org/wiki/Certificate_revocation_list) for verification|
 |use_ocsp_validator|Online Certificate Status Protocol (OCSP) validator|Uses OCSP responder servers to check cert validity|

+!!!
+Warning
+    Validations are still a work in progress.
+If you find issues, please open a support ticket.

 ### Other properties

 Certificate revocation list validation imposes certain overhead so it is necessary to cap the maximum size of data to be downloaded.
 This can be controlled using `crl_max_response_size` property.
 If not supplied, default value is 5MB.